Highlights of the Program

 TCS

-• Collaborating between digital innovators and engineering specialists to accelerate large-scale carbon capture and storage adoption
+• Collaborating with digital innovators and engineering specialists to accelerate large-scale carbon capture and storage adoption

 • Delivering TCS’s AI-led, digitally enabled framework for delivering economically viable carbon capture solutions in hard-to-abate industries